Bipecoin-Bic/Bipecoin-bic/README.md

 ✅ Public Repository

 ## Community
-Part of BNB Chain Ecosystem - Building slowly, community driven.
+Part of BNB Chain Ecosystem currently - Building slowly, community driven.
 Fixed Supply - No Mint Function - Community Driven.

-Future works of Bipecoin according to code:
+FUTURE WORKS OF BIPECOIN according to code:
  Core Vision & Philosophy

 ​Bipecoin was built to serve as more than just a speculative asset.
 Its core smart contract hardcodes five foundational pillars that guide its ecosystem: